Since the late 2010s, we have been loving our geometric tattoos.

 We like to believe that geometric animal tattoos embody this concept in a fresh, customizable way.

-Foxes are a popular symbol of cleverness, cunning, and sexual potency.
+Fox tattoos are a popular symbol of cleverness, cunning, and virility.

-Your personal feelings about foxes may change depending on your experiences with them, but they are generally thought of as extremely beautiful (and somewhat tricky!) animals.
+Your personal feelings about foxes may change depending on your experiences with them, but they are generally thought of as very beautiful (and somewhat tricky!) animals.

 A geometric fox tattoo is a good choice for someone whose cleverness manifests itself in a logical, mathematical approach to life.

-Many people have a spiritual connection to lions and may choose to express this by combining them with sacred geometrical themes.
+Many people have a spiritual connection to lions and may choose to express this by combining them with a geometrical tattoo theme.

 A lion tattoo is an interesting choice for someone who has recently stepped into a position of power, or who is looking to harness more confidence and self-worth.

-Another animal with spiritual connections for many people is the wolf.
+Another geometric animal tattoo with spiritual connections for many people is the wolf.